Mala xiang guo: Description and ingredients

-History
+History and origins

-Mala Xiang Guo originated from the Tujia people in Jinyun Mountain, Chongqing, and it is a home-style dish that is popular locally.
-People there usually like making this dish with various seasonings in a large pot.
-When they have guests visiting them, they will add meat, seafood, bamboo, and tofu skin to the pot to treat their guests.
-Recently, with its increase in popularity in China, Mala Xiang Guo has expanded to include hundreds of different ingredients.
+Mala xiang guo originated from the Tujia people in Jinyun Mountain, Chongqing, and it is a home-style dish that is popular locally.
+The dish is typically made with various seasonings in a large pot.
+When served to guests, variations often include the addition of meat, seafood, bamboo, and tofu skin.
+Recently, with its increase in popularity in China and Myanmar, mala xiang guo has expanded to include hundreds of different ingredients.